Miltiades: Expedition to Paros

 "Helmet of Miltiades".
 The helmet was given as an offering to the temple of Zeus at Olympia by Miltiades.
 Inscription on the helmet: ΜΙΛΤΙΑΔΕΣ ΑΝΕ[Θ]ΕΚΕΝ [Τ]ΟΙ ΔΙ ("Miltiades dedicates this helmet to Zeus").
 Archaeological Museum of Olympia.

 The following year (489 BC), Miltiades led an Athenian expedition of seventy ships against the Greek-inhabited islands that were deemed to have supported the Persians.
 The expedition was not a success.
 His true motivations were to attack Paros, feeling he had been slighted by them in the past.
 The fleet attacked the island, which had been conquered by the Persians, but failed to take it.
 Miltiades suffered a grievous leg wound during the campaign and became incapacitated.
 His failure prompted an outcry on his return to Athens, enabling his political rivals to exploit his fall from grace.
 Charged with treason, he was sentenced to death, but the sentence was converted to a fine of fifty talents.
 He was sent to prison where he died, probably of gangrene from his wound.
 The debt was paid by his son Cimon.

-Statue
+Legacy

 Pheidias later erected in Miltiades's honour, in the temple of the goddess at Rhamnus, a statue of Nemesis, the deity whose job it was to bring sudden ill fortune to those who had experienced an excess of good.
 The statue was said to have been made from marble provided by Datis for a memorial to the Persians' expected victory.